-In an in vitro fertilization procedure, eggs are collected from the woman's ovaries and mixed with the man's sperm outside the body, usually in a glass dish in a laboratory.
-"In vitro" comes from Latin and literally means "in glass," a reference to the glass container where fertilization of the egg oocyteoocyte takes place.
-(While this is usually a dish, the term "test-tube babies" has become widely used.)
+In the IVF process, eggs are collected from the woman's ovaries and mixed with the man's sperm outside the body, usually in a glass dish in a laboratory.
+"In vitro" comes from Latin and literally means "in glass," a reference to the glass container where fertilization of the egg oocyte takes place.
 The fertilized eggs are then cultivated for a few days in the laboratory and transferred to the woman's uterus.
-IVF allows men and women to circumvent a variety of fertility problems, from tubal infertility and diminished ovarian reserve to problems with sperm.
-With a 30-plus-year history since the birth of the first "test-tube baby," IVF has helped millions of couples build and expand their families.
-CHR, with a history nearly as long, is proud to have been instrumental in more than 17,000 pregnancies--a number still growing every day!

 Who needs in vitro fertilization (IVF)?

 Couples may benefit from in vitro fertilization (IVF) treatment if the any one of the following factors are present:

 CHR was one of the first IVF centers in the United States and has long been recognized as one of the best IVF centers in the world.
 Since 1981, more than 18,000 pregnancies have been achieved at our center, using IVF and other advanced assisted reproductive technologies (ART).
 Some of these patients’ IVF success stories can be viewed here.